trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 ## Prerequisites
 To use the key feature of this driver, which is to trigger Alarm Input Events on your camera using sensors and rules in HE, your camera must have wired Alarm I/O ports that are accessible and not in use.
 Because for this to work, you will need to connect the In/Out ports with a jumper wire.
 This will not damage your camera.
 It is required since the driver is only allowed to trigger Alarm Out when using the Hikvision API.
 The API does not not allow apps to trigger Alarm In.

 When Alarm Out is triggered, the camera switches a dry contact relay on the ouput port from open to closed, nothing else.
 This exposes a closed circuit over the jumper wire to the Alarm In port and its relay, which is all it is waiting for in its NO state.
 When it senses a closed circuit, the Alarm In relay closes and the event fires.
 When the Alarm is cleared, the output relay opens and so does the circuit to Alarm In, which then goes back to its NO state.
 There is no voltage applied.
 Voltage is only present when there is a powered sensor (input), powered siren (output) or powered security system control panel connected.
 The reason you don't need to connect the grounding ports is because both relays share the same path to ground in the camera.
-Please see Disclaimers below for additional information.

 ![Jumper Wire](JumperWire.png)